 Geralt overlooking a King's camp

 assassin that tried to murder King Foltest of Temeria and is appointed temporary bodyguard by Foltest.
-Fast forward a few months and Geralt is with Triss Merigold at a battlefield outside a fortress (his lover and mage to King Foltest) he asks Foltest if he can leave with Triss; Foltest says he may leave after the battle ends, what could go wrong.
+Fast forward a month and Geralt is with Triss Merigold at a battlefield outside a fortress (his lover and mage to King Foltest) he asks Foltest if he can leave with Triss; Foltest says he may leave after the battle ends, what could go wrong?
 Geralt fights through the rebels with Foltest with the goal of retaking Foltest's bastard children, after more soldiers and a dragon encounter they make it to Foltest's children who are with a blind priest.
-He comforts them, tells them wash while he gives thanks with the priest then surprise surprise, the priest removes his blindfold and slits Foltest's throat, turns out hes an assassin and a witcher, read the title.
+He comforts them, tells them to wash while he gives thanks with the priest then surprise surprise, the priest removes his blindfold and slits Foltest's throat, turns out hes an assassin and a witcher, read the title.
 This assassin Peter Pan dives off this castle into the water below, while Geralt checks to see if Foltest is still alive.
 Then while standing over him, some soldiers run around the corner and see Geralt with dead Foltest, they assume the obvious.
 The whole rest of the game could have been averted if this moment had been approached differently, if Geralt had just said "Don't be stupid, why would I kill the guy I was protecting?" instead of remaining quiet and just throwing his sword down.
 Anyway, Termian Special Forces commander Roache springs Geralt to help him track down the killer and so our tale begins.
 Geralt's combat hasn't changed too much from the first game, other than hes dropped those useless mini weapons, using his steel sword for humans and his silver sword for monsters along with throwing knifes and bombs crafted from various materials.scattered around the world.
+The game now emphasizes on gameplay involving parrying blows and dodging more frequently instead of the MMORG like game play of the first one.
 Herbs are also found in the wild that can be combined with other substances to make potions that have varying

 Geralt fist fighting an opponent in a brawl battle

 effects from damage modifiers to poison resistance.
 Geralt also makes use of his signs that can project kinetic waves, fireballs and lightning shields. each with their own use.
-Geralt can also pick up monster bounties while in towns, the game is not open world instead guiding the player along three separate levels that are generated according to the player's choices.
-These levels are however open world only just strung together in a linear order by the game, each with their own quests and characters.
+Geralt can also pick up monster bounties while in towns, the game is not open world instead guiding the player along three open ended areas that are generated according to the player's choices.
+These levels are however are strung together in order by the game, each with their own quests and characters dependent on the path you choose.
 There are also a multitude of activities present in the Witcher 2 that are good for making money like fist fight or arm wrestling and dice (more luck than not).
 Armor and swords can also be crafted by a blacksmith at a forge if you have the blueprint, the materials and the coin to pay for the assembly, you will depend on your gear to keep you alive and your swords to stab things more efficiently.
 The Witcher 2 also has a moral choice mechanic that affects the story and the overall end of the game, so choose wisely.
 Dialogue can also be exchanged between Geralt and other charters to learn more about the world, his mission, that character and more.
 Overall, The Witcher 2 is a bold successor to predecessor and I would recommend it for it's rich world, enjoyable cast of characters and fun gameplay, I did get a little sick of the fetch quests, but its a fantasy game, so whatever.
 I hope you have all enjoyed this review and I will be back next week with another post.
 Until then, have fun.
 This has been Jacob Arnold, signing off.